 Unfortunately this can can a negative impact on performance.

 Being bow heavy will tend to stop the bow from lifting making it impossible to get the boat on plane.

-A heavy load can also affect a Jon boat’s ability to plane.
+A heavy load can also affect a boat’s ability to plane.

-Even if you have distributed the weight evenly on your boat, ensuring it is not too bow heavy, the weight load can still stop the bow from lifting and thus prevent the boat from getting on plane.
+Even if you have distributed the weight evenly on your boat, ensuring it is not too bow heavy, the weight load can still stop the bow from lifting.
+This will thus prevent the boat from getting on plane.